Messerschmitt-Bölkow-Blohm: History

 Having established a reputation for reliability and safety, MBB, along with one of its major shareholders, Boeing Vertol, began studying options during the 1970s for producing an enlarged version to accompany the Bo 105.
 However, Boeing withdrew from the venture, leading to MBB search for another partner; this was found in the form of Japanese company Kawasaki Heavy Industries.
 On 25 February 1977, MBB and Kawasaki signed an agreement to cooperate on the development of a new rotorcraft.
 Under the terms of this agreement, the two corporations merged their previously separate projects to produce twin-engined general purpose helicopters, these being the Bo 107 by MBB and the KH-7 from Kawasaki.
 Separate elements were assigned to each company; MBB were responsible for developing the rotors (these were based on the rigid rotor system previously used on MBB's Bo 105), tailboom, flight controls and hydraulic system while Kawasaki undertook the development of the landing gear, airframe, main transmission, electrical system and other minor components.
-Each company established their own final assembly line for the type, on which they produced the rotorcraft to meet demands within their respective local markets.
+Each company established its own final assembly line for the type, on which they produced the rotorcraft to meet demands within their respective local markets.

-An even more advanced derivative of the Bo 105, initially designated by MBB as the Bo 108 begun development during the 1970s.
+An even more advanced derivative of the Bo 105, initially designated by MBB as the Bo 108 began development during the 1970s.
 The company developed it in partnership with France's Aérospatiale; the Bo 108 was originally intended to be a technology demonstrator, combining attributes of the successful Bo 105 with new advances and an aerodynamically streamlined design.
 Technologies included the first full-authority digital engine controls (FADEC) on a helicopter, a hingeless main rotor, and the adoption of a new transmission.
 First flown on 17 October 1988, a production version was introduced as the Eurocopter EC135 during the early 1990s which, like its Bo 105 ancestor, achieved similar commercial success.